Notable People

 Deutch is not a giant of Jewish history in the grand old sense.
 He is something more modern and, in its way, just as revealing: a professional democratic politician whose Jewish commitments were never incidental and never merely private.

 He belongs in a rebuilt AmazingJews library because he helps explain a whole class of contemporary American Jewish leadership.
-These are people shaped by law, public institutions, and coalition politics, not only by pulpits, donor networks, or celebrity.
+These are people shaped by law, public institutions, and coalition politics as well as by pulpits, donor networks, and celebrity.

 The better way to write him is therefore not "here is a congressman from Florida."
 It is "here is a Jewish public figure who carried one style of advocacy from elected office into communal power."